If you have any further questions regarding the award, competition and submission process please send us an email to email@example.com.

 NO - neither individually nor in teams.

 You are free to use or further elaborate a previous project, if you believe in it.
-We recommend, however, that you prepare a specific new project.
+We recommend, however, that you prepare a new project specifically for this competition.

 Can I include a country name as part of the location of my project, or is that forbidden due to anonymity?